 Leveraged 3X ETFs are funds that track a wide range of asset classes, including stocks, bonds, and commodity futures.
 The fund manager then applies leverage to offer three times the daily or monthly investment returns based on the performance of the underlying index.

 Unfortunately, there aren’t any 3X leveraged Uranium ETFs listed on Canadian or international stock exchanges that you could capitalize on enhanced investment returns for the performance of the rare earth metal.

-As the demand for clean energy grows, and uranium declines, a surge in uranium demand could provide you with stellar long-term returns.
+As the demand for clean energy grows, a surge in uranium demand could provide you with stellar long-term returns.